|

 Did you like this article?
 If so, please help by sharing it!

 Do you have a loser in your life?
-You know around here “loser” is meant only in the best of ways – a person who is successfully making lifestyle changes, losing weight, and improving her health.
+You know around here “loser” is meant only in the best of ways – a person who is successfully losing weight, making lifestyle changes, and improving her health.
 Know someone like that?
-Let me give you some suggestions, from a loser, for some of my favorite Christmas gift ideas.
+Let me give you some suggestions (from a fellow loser) for some of my favorite Christmas gift ideas.

 1. Pay their monthly fees.
 If the loser in your life is utilizing a paid program, such as Weight Watchers, purchase their passes for a month or two.
 It will save them some money and help them stay motivated in the weeks following the holidays when so many people are struggling to get back on track.

-2. Bodybugg.
+2. Bodybugg or Fitbit.
 Yes, this falls in the “expensive” category, but if you’re buying for a spouse or close relative, a bodybugg could be an invaluable gift.
-I honestly don’t think I would have been successful in my weight-loss if it hadn’t been for my bodybugg.
+I honestly don’t think I would have been successful in my weight loss if it hadn’t been for my bodybugg.

-4. Water bottles.
-Drinking 64 ounces or more of water per day helps to increase a person’s overall health and helps to lose weight by creating a feeling of satiety.
+3. Water bottles.
+Drinking 64 ounces or more of water per day helps to increase a person’s overall health and helps a person lose weight by creating a feeling of satiety.
 It may even help to increase metabolism.
-Brian got me a couple of great stainless steel water bottles that I love or you can look for BPA-free plastic bottles.
+Brian got me a couple of great stainless steel water bottles that I love or you can look for BPA-free plastic bottles as great gifts for the loser in your life.

-6. Cookbook.
-A cookbook full of tasty, healthy, nutritious recipes in an invaluable gift because it’s always easier to make lifelong changes when you realize that healthy really can taste good and when you can find nutritious recipes that the whole family enjoys.
+7. Cookbook.
+A cookbook full of tasty, healthy, nutritious recipes is an invaluable gift because it’s always easier to make lifelong changes when you realize that healthy really can taste good and when you can find nutritious recipes that the whole family enjoys.

-7. Inspirational books.
+8. Inspirational books.
 When my motivation is waning, it’s always nice to pull out an inspiring read.
-I love all of The Biggest Loser books.
+I love all of The Biggest Loser books and they make great gifts for the loser in your life!
 I’ve got the Success Secrets one sitting on my bookshelf right now to keep me encouraged.

 10. Equipment.
-Many of us find it very difficult to get to the gym, so at-home workout equipment is so important.
-Whether it be a big-ticket item – like a treadmill or an elliptical – or something on a much smaller scale – like dumbbells, a kettle bell, stability ball or workout DVDs – equipment to help make it easier, more feasible, and more fun to workout at home is always appreciated.
+On the other hand, many of us find it very difficult to get to the gym, so at-home workout equipment is so important.
+Whether it be a big-ticket item – like a treadmill or an elliptical – or something on a much smaller scale – like dumbbells, a kettlebell, stability ball, or workout DVDs – equipment to help make it easier, more feasible, and more fun to workout at home is always appreciated.

-What items would you add to a great Christmas wish list for the loser in your life – even if it’s you?
+What would you add to a Christmas wish list of great gifts for the loser in your life – even if it’s you?

 This post contains affiliate links.